SmBe19/LD37/assetcreation/LD37Story.md

 *Maid (in front of tavern)*

 Maid: “Oh my god, I just saw that this stone flew into your master’s house.
 Are you all right?”
-You: (choices)
-1 “Yeah, I’m good, thank you.
+You: “Yeah, I’m good, thank you.
 How are you?”
-2 “My master… he’s dead.”

-Maid:
-1 “Well what about your master?”
+Maid: Well what about your master?”
-2 “Oh god, that’s horrible.”

-You:
-1.1 “He’s taking a nap, s’all good.”
-1.2 “He didn’t make it.
-But he was old anyway.”
+You: “He didn’t make it.
+But he was pretty old anyway.”
-2 “It is pretty sad, but he was He was pretty old anyway”

-Maid:
-1.1 “What a relief”
-1.2 & 2 “… I don’t know what to say”
+Maid: “… I don’t know what to say”

-You:
-1.1 “Quite right.
-Lady, could you tell me about Room 51?”
-1.2 & 2 “His last words were about Room 51.
+You: “His last words were about Room 51.
 Do you know what that is?”

-Maid:
-“How do you not know?
+Maid: “Of course I do.
+How do you not know?
 Room 51 is the room at the top of the castle tower.”

-You:
-“Can you take me there?”
+You: “Can you take me there?”

-Maid:
-“Oh no, the king will not allow anyone to enter that room.”
+Maid: “Oh no, the king will not allow anyone to enter that room.”

-You:
+You: “But why?”
-1 “Why?”
-2 “But Room 51 is our only hope.”

-Maid:
-1 “Nobody really knows.
+Maid: “Nobody really knows.
 The king never talks about it.”
+You: “But master said Room 51 is our only hope or something.”
-2 “Is that what your master said?
-Well I am really sorry, but I can’t help you”
+Maid: “Well I am really sorry, but I can’t help you”

-You:
-“Well then I’m going to have to ask him myself.”
+You: “Well then I’m going to have to ask the king myself.”

 *Boy (in Inner Ward)*

-Boy:
-“Well if it isn’t the apprentice.
+Boy: “Well if it isn’t the apprentice.
 You survived that projectile?
 Quite a shame.”

-You:
-“Whatever, Jake.
+You: “Whatever, Jake.
 Did you steal the elixicon?”

-Boy:
-“Maybe.
+Boy: “Maybe.
 Depends on your ability to pay.
 If you give me a gold piece, maybe I will talk”

-You:
-“Fuck you, Jake”
+You: “Fuck you, Jake”

 After gold is transferred

-Jake:
-“It was a pleasure doing business with you, here’s your stupid old book.”
+Jake: “It was a pleasure doing business with you, here’s your stupid old book.”

-You:
-1. “Fuck you, Jake”
+You: “Fuck you, Jake”
-2. Apply fist to face (not sure if this can be implemented)

 *King’s Bodyguard*

-You:
-“Hi”
+You: “Hi”

-Bodyguard:
-“…”
+Bodyguard: “…”

-You:
-1 “How are you doing?”
+You: “How are you doing?”
-2 “Can you get me to Room 51?”

-Bodyguard:
-“…”
+Bodyguard: “…”

-You:
-“Well bye then, I guess.”
+You: “Well bye then, I guess.”

 *King*

-You:
-//1 “Hi there.”
-2 “Your Majesty.”
+You: “Your Majesty.”

-King:
-//1 “What insolence!
-Today’s youth truly does not know respect.
-Speak.”
-2 “Oh loyal subject, what is your inquiry?”
+King: “Oh loyal subject, what is your inquiry?”

-You:
-//1 “I want to ask you about Room 51.”
-2 “I am here on a quest given to me by my master.
+You: “I am here on a quest given to me by my master.
 I need to access Room 51 as soon as possible.”

-King:
-“Impossible!
+King: “Impossible!
 Room 51 is not to be entered by lowly peasants such as you.”

-You:
-“But it is our only hope to survive this siege.
+You: “But it is our only hope to survive this siege.
 My master said this:
 There is only one hope for all of us
 This siege turned out disastrous.
 That hope is the one room, room 51.
 If you don’t …“

-King:
-“Silence!
-Room 51 at the top of the tower is not to be used under any circumstances.
-Your master has lost his mind and it seems so have you.
-Now leave me alone!”
+King: “Silence!
+Room 51 is not to be used under any circumstances.
+We are facing a great crisis here; your master’s ridiculous prophecies do not help!
+Tell min to keep his insane ramblings to himself!”
+You: “He’s dead.”
+King: “I … didn’t know that. … Well good riddance, I say!
+Now get out of my sight.”

+When you talk to him again:

+King: “Didn’t you hear me?
+Get out of here!”

 *Corrupt Guard*

-Guard:
-“This tower is off limits for you, kid, I’m afraid.”
+Guard: “This tower is off limits for you, kid, I’m afraid.”

-Me:
-1 “This is a matter of grave importance.
-I must access the one room, room 51, so that we will not be overrun.
-My master has …”
-2 “I need to get to room 51.
+Me: “I need to get to room 51.
 I know that it’s at the top of this tower, let me through.”

-Guard:
-1 “Orders are orders, kid.
-You aren’t getting through here unless…”
-2 “No way, kid.
+Guard: “No way, kid.
 Keep your childish curiosity away from my tower.”

-Me:
-1 “Unless?”
-2 “Please.
-It’s a matter of life and death.”
+Me: “It’s a matter of life and death.”

-Guard:
-1 “Well maybe you can convince me with some … shiny arguments?”
-2 “That makes no difference to me.
+Guard: “That makes no difference to me.
 I’m not about to risk my job for your drama.
-Not in this economy anyway.”
+Not in this economy, anyway.”

-Me:
-1.1 “That’s corruption!”
-1.2 “I might just be able to do that.”
-2 “You are worried about money?
+Me: “You are worried about money?
 Well maybe I can help with that.”

-Guard:
-1.1 “I have no idea what you’re talking about. [whistles innocently]” 2 “Now we’re getting somewhere”
+Guard: “Now we’re getting somewhere”

 After you give emerald:

-Guard:
-“It would seem like your presence in this tower truly is a necessity.
+Guard: “It would seem like your presence in this tower truly is a necessity.
 But whatever happens to you, it is none of my concern.”

 *Drunk Soldier*

-Soldier:
-“Heeeeeey theeere.
+Soldier: “Heeeeeey theeere.
 Are youuu [hick] here to bring me more mead?”

 If asked again:
-“Shome more meaaaad, pleashe.”
+Soldier: “Shome more meaaaad, pleashe.”

 If given mead:
-“Sha-Shank youuuuu. …” [falls unconscious]
+Soldier: “Sha-Shank youuuuu. …” [drinks mead and falls unconscious]

 Environments
 -----------